VivianaS14/VivianaS14/README.md

 # 💫About Me :
   🔭 I’m currently working on my personals projects : https://tinyurl.com/2cjgpmox

-  🌱 I’m currently learning : React JS
+  🌱 I’m currently learning : NextJS

   👯 I’m looking to collaborate with frontend developers ✌🏻

-  💬 Ask me about for any help or my latest projects such a whatsapp clone
+  💬 Ask me about for any help or my latest projects

   📫 How to reach me:  @VivianaS14

-  ⚡ Fun fact: 7 out of 10 consumers find a company via the blog
+  ⚡ Fun fact: I love k-pop

 ## 🌐Socials